AlyanTheCodingLegend/SynthureAI/README.md

 Next, click on Add songs if you want to upload your local mp3 files to our app!

-If you want to import your spotify playlists, you can also do that!
+If you want to import your spotify playlists, you can also do that by clicking on the `Login with Spotify` button in the sidebar and logging in!

-Finally, if you want to create AI-generated songs, you can do so by clicking on Login with Spotify in the sidebar and logging in!
+Finally, if you want to create AI-generated songs, you can do so by clicking on the `Create AI-generated Songs` button in the sidebar!

 That's it!